department-of-veterans-affairs/vets-website/content/pages/health-care/eligibility.md

 #### I have other health insurance (like Medicare, Medicaid, or private insurance).
 Does that affect whether I can get VA health care benefits?

-No. Whether or not you have other health insurance coverage doesn't affect the VA health care benefits you can get.
+No. Whether or not you have other health insurance coverage doesn’t affect the VA health care benefits you can get.
 [Learn more about how VA works with other insurance](/health-care/about-va-health-care/va-health-care-and-other-insurance/).

 <br>